DmitryAstafyev/ceelaxy/README.md

 ## Copyrights and Resources

 Spaceship models were sourced from open assets: https://maxparata.itch.io/voxel-spaceships.
-Sprites and textures were also not created by the author and were taken from open sources.
+Sprites and textures were also not created by the author and were taken from open sources (for example, https://opengameart.org/content/explosion-particles-sprite-atlas and others from https://opengameart.org).

 ## AI Cooperation